 Extreme Driving to Extreme Luxury in Southern Nicaragua

-We were headed down to Southern Nicaragua to check out Rancho Santana and talk about possibly using it as a location for an upcoming women’s surf and yoga retreat.
-The drive usually takes about 6 hours but we wanted to … Continue reading
+We were headed down to Southern Nicaragua to check out Rancho Santana and talk about possibly using it as a location for an upcoming women's surf and yoga retreat.
+The drive usually takes about 6 hours but we wanted to be adventurous and see how long we could stay on dirt roads.
+We saw some …

 High School Kids Help to Build a New Classroom in Nicaragua

 A group of 17 high school kids from High Tech High in San Diego came down to Nicaragua with Surf With Amigas (formerly Suave Dulce) for the trip of a lifetime.
-They learned to surf, did yoga, went horseback riding … Continue reading
+They learned to surf, did yoga, went horseback riding on the beach, and boarded down an active volcano.
+They learned to make tortillas and …

 Eco Friendly Fire Ant Killer

 Fire ants suck!
-They’re just like regular ants except they swarm, bite, and then leave a painful itchy reminder for hours – usually all over your feet and ankles.
+They're just like regular ants except they swarm, bite, and then leave a painful itchy reminder for hours - usually all over your feet and ankles.
 I dislike mosquitoes but I hate fire ants.
-Even though I … Continue reading
+Even though I hate the fire ants, I still don't want to spray poison all over the place. …

 The German Mound Garden